All Episodes

 She has totally made it up.

-Yeah, you know, people tell me all the time that they really, really, really like me And they really think I'm smart, but they just can't vote for me because they can't vote for a woman.
+Yeah, you know, people tell me all the time that they really, really, really like me and they really think I'm smart, but they just can't vote for me because they can't vote for a woman.

-I'm this is in New York magazine.
+This is in New York Magazine.

-He said this in an interview in New York magazine.
+He said this in an interview in New York Magazine.

 I mean, they come to my events and then they say that to me.

-She said that she thinks Americans are afraid that a woman's ambition would crowd out relationships, marriage, children, and family, and homemaking.
+She said that she thinks Americans are afraid that a woman's ambition would crowd out relationships, marriage, children, and family and homemaking.

 Have we not dispelled that canard?

-What she's saying is that people are coming up to her and saying, Mrs. Clinton, I really, really like you.
+So she's telling us what she's saying is that people are coming up to her and saying, Mrs. Clinton, I really, really like you.

 I really admire you.

-I just don't know if I can vote for a woman because it would be unfair to you, Mrs. Clinton, because you wouldn't have time for your marriage, you wouldn't have time for your children, you wouldn't have time for your family, you wouldn't have time for your homemaking, Mrs. Clinton, because you'd be so busy being president.
+I just don't know if I can vote for a woman because it would be unfair to you, Mrs. Clinton, because you wouldn't have time for your marriage.

 I just don't know if I could vote for you.

-That'd be such punishment, Mrs. Clinton.
+That would be such punishment, Mrs. Clinton.

 I don't know if I could, I don't know if I could condemn you to that kind of miserable life, Mrs. Clinton, by electing you president.